-Members of the public who are planning events or scouting for event locations may prefer to contact or visit some of the historic homes and museums in the neighborhood.
-Here are some fantastic locations that welcome outside groups for events, weddings, and photo sessions:
+Members of the public who are planning events or scouting for event locations may prefer to contact or visit some of the historic sites and parks in the DC area.
+Here are some suggested locations that welcome outside groups for events, weddings, and photo sessions:

 Old Stone House

 Woodrow Wilson House